SSP official logo SSP

 • Continued decline in traditional advertising spend.

-• Regulatory changes impacting broadcasting.
+• Regulatory changes impacting media ownership and operations.

 • Economic downturns affecting advertising budgets.